amzn/amazon-payments-magento-2-plugin/testing.rst

 Testing your integration
 ========================

 After a successful configuration, you should test your installation.
-Only after successfully testing in the Sandbox mode you should switch to the live environment and make the button visible for all your sellers.
+Only after successfully testing in the Sandbox mode you should switch to the live environment and make the button visible for all your customers.

 These tests should cover the different workflows that you encounter while processing orders.
 Include the standard process like receiving an order, invoicing, shipment and alternative processes like refunding orders.
 Verify that all objects in your Magento admin are in the expected status and you correctly received all order information including the shipping address, contact details and the billing address (if applicable).